JustSift/ReSift/docs/guides/usage-with-typescript.md

 ---
-id: typescript-support
+id: usage-with-typescript
-title: TypeScript support
+title: Usage with TypeScript
-sidebar_label: TypeScript support
+sidebar_label: Usage with TypeScript
 ---

+We love TypeScript at Sift.
+We use it in our production apps and we care deeply about getting the developer experience of TypeScript right within ReSift.

 Proper usage with TypeScript requires that you type your [fetch factories](../main-concepts/whats-a-fetch.md#defining-a-fetch) and [data services](../main-concepts/what-are-data-services.md).